 Does Jelqing Increase Penis Size?

-While many men have reported jelqing to be an effective means of increasing penis size on online forums and videos, no scientific study has ever concluded that it works.
-Proponents of the technique claim that routinely pulling and stretching the penis will cause the tissue to fill with blood and permanently swell.
-However, the basic anatomy of the penis contradicts this theory.
-The penis itself is an organ, not a muscle that can be strengthened or altered with exercise.1 The size of an erect penis is genetically predetermined by the corpora cavernosa tubes.2 If the tubes were able to be stretched, erections would not be fully firm.
-Jelqing supposedly works by forcing blood to swell into the penis, creating pressure that promotes the expansion and growth of penile tissue.
-Most urology experts assert that this technique cannot permanently enlarge the penis.
-A penis pump is another method that claims to provide such a pressure gradient within the penis.
-While the blood flow caused by penis pumps may provide temporary penis enlargement, or offer therapy for men with erectile dysfunction, permanent growth has never been recorded.
-However, permanent damage is possible.6
+While many males have reported through online forums and videos that jelqing is an effective means of increasing penis size, no scientific study has ever concluded that it works.4 Proponents of the technique claim that routinely pulling and stretching the penis will cause the tissue to fill with blood and permanently swell.2 However, the basic anatomy of the penis contradicts this theory.
+The penis itself is an organ, not a muscle that can be strengthened or altered with exercise.1 The size of an erect penis is genetically predetermined by the corpora cavernosa tubes.3 If the tubes were able to be stretched, erections would not be fully firm.
+Jelqing supposedly works by forcing blood to swell into the penis, creating pressure that promotes the expansion and growth of penile tissue.1 The process may be able to stimulate an increased blood flow, but most urology experts assert that this technique cannot permanently enlarge the penis.5

+There are also tools on the market that claim to provide the same “traction” technique as jelqing.
+For example, a penis pump is meant to provide a similar pressure gradient within the penis.6 The penis pump is simply a vacuum that draws blood flow to the genitals.4 While the blood flow caused by penis pumps may provide temporary penis enlargement or offer therapy for men with erectile dysfunction, permanent growth has never been recorded.3 However, permanent damage is possible.6

-Whether done “correctly” or not, there are risks of penile damage during jelqing exercises.
+Whether done “correctly” or not, there is a risk of penile damage during jelqing exercises.
 It is important to weigh any potential benefit from the exercise against the possible risks and side effects.
-Jelqing often leads to pain, irritation, scar formation, or blood vessel tears.
-The rush of blood to the penis can cause bruising, discoloration, and blood spots that may itch.
-Injury is more prevalent if you attempt to jelq on a fully erect penis.3 Jelqing can overstretch the nerves and tissues in the penis, resulting in scar tissue.4
+Jelqing often leads to pain, irritation, scar formation, or blood vessel tears.4 The rush of blood to the penis can cause bruising, discoloration, and blood spots that may itch.
+Even though jelqing is usually an attempt to improve one’s sex life, more often than not it can simply desensitize the penis to pleasure.4

 - Warm Up